X

 Completed

-• Immunization records and full-time registration – Students will no longer have to provide all required immunization records before being allowed to register for full time hours.
-This will be a huge help to New Student Orientation so they can register students into all of their needed classes even if the student may need more time to acquire their immunization records.
-Students will be required to provide all immunization records before the first day of classes.
+• Immunization records and full-time registration – Students no longer must provide all required immunization records before being allowed to register for full time hours.
+This was a huge help to New Student Orientation as they can register students into all classes even if the student may need more time to acquire their immunization records.
+Students are required to provide all immunization records before the first day of classes.
 We learned that most schools across the state have already decoupled immunization requirements from registration since this is an enrollment barrier and can be stressful to students.

-• Preferred name – After Spring 2023 grading, Canvas will be switched to show preferred name for students and faculty.
-Starting for first part of term Summer, preferred name will be used on Banner grading rosters.
-Starting in July, preferred name will be an option for U of M ID cards.
+• Preferred name – In 2023, Canvas switched to show preferred name for students and faculty.
+Preferred name will be used on Banner grading rosters.
 Email display now defaults to preferred name.
 See more information on preferred name and usage.
 Preferred name is being used across the state of Tennessee and beyond at most schools now since students will feel more connected being called by a name they prefer (a nickname, a middle name they use as a first name, and so many more reasons).

 • Pronouns – Students can provide their pronouns by completing the personal pronoun request form and providing to the Registrar’s Office.

-• Banner 9 SSB faculty grading – Banner 9 SSB Faculty grading will be rolled out this Summer at the end of first summer part of term.
-The Registrar’s Office will be sending out instructions and information.
+• Banner 9 SSB faculty grading – Banner 9 SSB Faculty grading rolled out Summer 2023.
 It is a more modernized tool and it has some added features that should help make grading easier.
-More information forthcoming.
 Preferred name will show on the grading roster and will match what instructors see in Canvas.

-• Canvas grade upload to Banner – This is currently being tested by IT and the Registrar’s Office staff.
-Faculty will be able to upload final grades from Canvas into Banner if they choose to do so.
-We hope to have this rolled out by end of Summer or end of Fall for grading.
+• Canvas grade upload to Banner – Faculty can now upload final grades from Canvas into Banner if they choose to do so.
+This will make grading much easier for faculty.

 • Incomplete grading – We have extended the window for incomplete grading to give students more time to complete their coursework before receiving a failing grade.
 This puts us in line with our peer institutions and supports student success.
 Undergraduate and graduate students will have until the end of the next major term to complete their coursework before receiving a failing grade.
 This cuts down on faculty needing to provide extensions.
 Students with an incomplete for Spring and Summer will have until the end of Fall to complete their coursework.
 Students with an incomplete grade for Fall will have until the end of Spring.
 The Registrar’s Office has automated this process, which frees up time for new advancements and projects.